mendix/docs/content/en/docs/refguide7/desktop-modeler/project/project-security/_index.md

 {{% alert color="info" %}}

-An anonymous user in a web shop adds some items to her shopping cart and then clicks the 'Check out' button.
+An anonymous user in a web shop adds some items to their shopping cart and then clicks the 'Check out' button.
 A sign-in screen appears, and the user signs in.
 The sign-in microflow is executed and transfers the shopping cart of the anonymous user to the signed-in user.

 {{% /alert %}}